Ingrown Hairs Treatment London | Consultant Dermatologist for Bumps, Marks & Scars

 Ingrown Hairs at a Glance

-Who is most likely to develop ingrown hairs?
-Anyone who shaves, waxes, or plucks hair, particularly people with curly or coarse hair.
-Common on the beard, bikini line, legs, and underarms.
+Who gets Ingrown Hairs?
+Anyone who shaves/waxes/plucks; higher risk with curly or coarse hair.
+Common sites: beard/neck, bikini line, legs, underarms.

 What are ingrown hairs?